 11 – Former Carmo Convent

-Located in Rossio, the former Convento do Carmo is now one of the must-sees in this part of the city.
+Located in Rossio, the former Carmo Convent is now one of the must-sees in this part of the city.

-With the earthquake of 1755, the building was ruined and the old church is now the headquarters of the Carmo Archaeological Museum.
-The rest of the building currently belongs to the GNR General Command.
+After the 1755 earthquake, the building was ruined and the old church is now home to the Carmo Archaeological Museum.
+The rest of the building now belongs to the General Command of the GNR.

 In the case of the Museu Arqueológico do Carmo, you can experience the beauty and aesthetics of the ruin up close and personal with the refurbishment it has undergone.

 At the same time, you can travel back in time from prehistoric times to medieval times.
-A real journey of knowledge.
+A true journey of knowledge.

 Address: Largo do Carmo, 27